keybase/keybase-issues/README.md

   - https://keybase.io/max
   - https://keybase.io/chris

-You can import our keys to GPG - and verify our Keybase.io admin status - with `keybase track max` and `keybase track chris`.
+You can import our keys to GPG with `keybase pgp pull max` and `keybase pgp pull chris`.

 ## Desktop client bugs